(Downloadable PDF version)

 What

-Articles, essays, poems, art and cartoons that incorporate firsthand observations and/or experiences.
+WHAT: Articles, essays and illustrations that incorporate firsthand observations and/or experiences about life inside the prison legal system.
 Our word count is 500 – 1,200 words (ideally 1,000 words or less).
-No more than ONE STORY or THREE POEMS per submission.
-Please write clearly on standard-sized 8.5×11-inch paper.
+Please send no more than ONE STORY per submission and no more than ONE SUBMISSION per month.
+We prefer one story that you’ve put a lot of work into rather than three stories that were dashed off.
+Write or type clearly on standard-sized 8.5 x 11-inch paper.
 We cannot publish work that we cannot understand.
-We do not publish stories that re-litigate individual cases.
+We do not publish claims of innocence, stories that re-litigate individual cases or public advocacy campaigns.
 Submission categories include:

-- ESSAYS: Essays and memoirs about something you experienced or observed personally.
+• ESSAYS: Personal and reported essays about something interesting, compelling or significant you experienced or observed.

-- OP-EDS: Opinion articles and commentary based on your personal experience with a central point or a call to action.
+• OP-EDS AND PERSPECTIVES: Opinion articles and short commentaries based on your personal experience with a central point or argument, observation, or call to action, usually grounded in evidence (research, statistics, interviews, etc.) that complements your personal experience.

-- ART & CARTOONS: Sketches, paintings, political cartoons and other art that illustrate a perspective or scene of prison life such as your cell, chow hall, places of worship, the yard, etc. Please provide a detailed caption explaining the intention behind the work or telling the story behind it.
+• ILLUSTRATIONS: No more than three sketches, paintings, political cartoons and other art that illustrate a perspective or scene of prison life.
+Please provide a detailed caption (but no more than 250 words) explaining the intention behind the work or telling the story behind it.

 When